nuts-foundation/performance-test/README.md

 [Artillery](https://artillery.io) is used to perform the load test.
 The scripts are available in `./artillery`.
 Visit https://www.artillery.io/docs/guides/getting-started/writing-your-first-test for a quick tutorial.
-The docker compose file currently only starts a single test.
+The docker compose files of the different networks start the test.